 The best way to start is to make a list of emotional vocabulary representing the brand.

 For instance, your brand could be portrayed by words like “cheerful, confident, and easy-going.”
 Or perhaps, you decide that “authoritative, pragmatic, and formal” is a better fit.

-To simplify a brand to just two or three words, marketers may want to consider organizing brainstorming sessions with internal teams and the company’s founding members.
+To simplify a brand to just two or three words, marketers may want to consider organizing brainstorming sessions using brainstorming tools available over the internet that you can leverage to do productive sessions with internal teams and the company’s founding members.
 The key role of a brand voice is to govern the tone of branded content.

 The next thing that marketers need to decide on is the content style.
 Marketers must remember that style flows from the voice, but it’s not limited to just the voice.
 A unique content style is about defining elements like sentence length, structure, diction, punctuation, etc.